 Team-Based Learning

-Do students come to class having not done the reading?
-Does lecture tend to dominate the use of class time?
-Is there a delay in providing feedback to students on their performance?
-Does group work devolve into distributed, uneven pieces of a project?
 Team-based learning is a teaching strategy that addresses these challenges in several ways.
-First, students become members of small, permanent teams to hold them accountable for each other’s learning.
+First, students become members of small, permanent teams to hold them accountable for their own and each other’s learning.
 A student's grade is based in part on their team’s performance during the course.
 In addition, students take regular quizzes on the reading (Readiness Assurance Tests, RATs), first as individuals and again as a team, to ensure their preparation for class.
 Because the RATs free the instructor from covering basic definitions and concepts, in-class activities then focus on team-based practice, application, and analysis.
 Finally, students provide regular feedback to their teammates on their relative contributions to the team’s performance.
-Many studies document the successes of team-based learning approaches, such as better student engagement in class, more collaboration among students, and deeper learning of complex skills.
+Extensive research has documented the successes of team-based learning approaches, such as better student engagement in class, more collaboration among students, and deeper learning of complex skills.

-The Team-Based Learning website has resources to support instructors through every step of designing and implementing a course using this approach.
+To learn more about team-based learning, we recommend visiting the Team-Based Learning website.
+The site has resources to support instructors through every step of designing and implementing a course using this approach.
+You can contact the CITL for assistance implementing TBL, assessing its impact on your students' learning, and making necessary updates in future semesters.

 Who Is Doing This at IUB